-The role of the editors is to evaluate the suitability of submitted papers on the basis of their academic merit; whether they meet the aims and scope of the journal; and originality of the work.
+The role of the editors is to evaluate the suitability of submitted papers on the basis of their academic merit; and to check whether they meet the aims and scope of the journal.

-The editors will not disclose information about a submitted manuscript to anyone other than the corresponding author, reviewers or potential reviewers, or other members of the editorial board, as appropriate.
+The editors will not disclose information about a submitted manuscript to anyone other than the corresponding author or reviewers, or other members of the editorial board, as appropriate.
 The editors will ensure the prompt handling of the review process.

-The editors will evaluate the merit of manuscripts for intellectual content without regard to race, gender, country of origin, ethnicity, religion, or sexual orientation
+The editors will evaluate the merit of manuscripts for intellectual content without regard to gender, caste, religion, nationality, ethnicity, race or sexual orientation.

 Peer review is essential to the journal in making editorial decisions and assisting authors in manuscript improvement.
-If a potential reviewer feels unqualified to review the manuscript, he should notify the editors immediately and excuse himself from the review process.
+If a potential reviewer feels unqualified to review the manuscript, he/she should notify the editors immediately and excuse himself/herself from the review process.

 Manuscripts received for review must be treated as confidential documents and not shown or discussed with others without authorization from the editors.

 Reviews should be conducted objectively, without personal criticism of the author.
-(If the reviewers do not know anything about the author, how can personal criticism bias their judgement?)
-They should send the review report in the stipulated period, stating whether they recommend a paper to be accepted, revised or rejected.
+The reviewers should send the review report in the stipulated period, stating whether they recommend a paper to be accepted, rejected or revised.